 Definition (inversion of a plane).
-Given a circle S with the center at point O and radius R, inversion in the circle S is the transformation of the plane taking each point P to a point P' such that T transformation not of the entire plane but a plane without point O, the center of the inversion circle.
+Given a circle S with the center at point O and radius R, inversion in the circle S is the transformation of the plane taking each point P to a point P' such that

+Remark.
+Strictly speaking, the inversion is the transformation not of the entire plane but a plane without point O, the center of the inversion circle.
 The point O does not have an image (why?).
 It is convenient to think of an "infinitely remote" point O' added to a Euclidean plane so that O and O' are mapped to each other by the inversion.